 The Company historically maintained four qualified defined benefit plans: the Brunswick Pension Plan for Salaried Employees (Salaried Plan), the Brunswick Pension Plan for Hourly Bargaining Unit Employees (Bargaining Plan), the Brunswick Pension Plan For Hourly Plan) and the Brunswick Pension Plan For Hourly Wage Employees (Muskegon Plan).
-The Company took actions to terminate the Hourly Plan and the Muskegon Plan, effective as of December 31, 2016, and all benefits were paid during 2017 as described below.
+During the third quarter of 2018, the Company initiated actions to terminate the two remaining plans, the Salaried Plan and the Bargaining Plan, effective October 31, 2018.
+All benefits are expected to be settled during 2019, either through a lump-sum payment to participants or the purchase of an annuity offering on behalf of the participants.
+As a result of the planned terminations, the over-funded positions for both plans are currently recorded within Prepaid expenses are consolidated Balance Sheets.
+The Company has previously completed actions to terminate the Hourly Plan and the Muskegon Plan, effective as of December 31, 2016, and all benefits were paid during 2017 as described below.

-During 2017, total settlement payments of \$132.7 million were made from the Bargaining Plan and Salaried Plan to purchase group annuity contracts to cover future benefit payments.
+During 2017, total settlement payments of \$132.7 million were made from the Bargaining Plan and Salaried Plan to purchase group annuity contracts on behalf of participants to cover future benefit payments.
 In addition, settlement payments totaling \$101.7 million were made from the Hourly Plan and the Muskegon Plan in connection with plan terminations.
 The settlement payments included group annuity contracts to cover future benefit payments as well as lump-sum benefit payments to certain participants.

-The annuity contracts unconditionally and irrevocably guarantee the full payment of all future annuity payments to the participants.
+The annuity contracts provide for the full payment of all future annuity payments to the participants.
 The insurance company assumed all investment risk associated with the assets and obligations that were transferred.
 The Company recognized a pretax settlement loss of \$96.6 million at December 31, 2017 related to these actions.

 During 2016, total settlement payments of \$125.2 million were made from the Bargaining Plan and the Salaried Plan to purchase group annuity contracts to cover future benefit payments.
-The annuity contract unconditionally and irrevocably guarantees the full payment of all future annuity payments to the affected participants.
+The annuity contract provides for the full payment of all future annuity payments to the affected participants.
 The insurance company assumed all risk associated with the assets and obligations that were transferred.
 The Company recognized a pretax settlement loss of \$55.1 million in the fourth quarter of 2016 relating to this action.